 Surface observation: A meteorological observation, other than an upper-air observation, made from the Earth’s surface.

-Surface station: A surface location from which surface observations are made.
+Surface station: A surface location from which surface observations are made and reported. (see also Land station)

 Synoptic observation: A surface or upper-air observation made at a standard time.